Agent Observability Platform: Self-Managed Helm Install

 Keep these handy β€” the mapping table below shows where each goes:

-otel_collector_irsa_role_arn, llm_worker_irsa_role_arn, otel_collector_certificate_arn, clickhouse_certificate_arn, and the Secrets Manager secret behind clickhouse_otel_credentials_secret_arn.
+otel_collector_irsa_role_arn, llm_worker_irsa_role_arn, otel_collector_certificate_arn, clickhouse_certificate_arn, and the Secrets Manager secrets behind clickhouse_otel_credentials_secret_arn, clickhouse_schema_owner_credentials_secret_arn, clickhouse_llm_worker_credentials_secret_arn, and clickhouse_monte_carlo_credentials_secret_arn (plus the optional clickhouse_readonly_user_credentials_secret_arn / clickhouse_admin_credentials_secret_arn).

 2. Confirm cluster prerequisites